glozh701/sudoku_solver/readme.md

 Jingyu Zhang, Lishan Li

-*his project is also an assignment submission to course CS 3270 Programming Languages*
+*This project is also an assignment submission to course CS 3270 Programming Languages*